lcosmin/buildout.recipe.uwsgi/README.rst

 * Check the version of uwsgi if it is already installed.

+* Add an option to configure the path of the generated uWSGI configuration file.

 0.0.20

 * Fixed download cache issue; if download-cache is present in the [buildout] section, it will be used for caching the source archive of uwsgi after download